rose413/CommunityBoard/README.md

 ## Notes
 - I mostly had a challenge with the images showing up on screen with a prop.
 I had to instead not use props with the images for the website to display them.
+- I also had some trouble with the CSS rules and making sure the flexbox was correct for the card components.

 ## License